DeemAlsh/HotelReservation/README.md

 # Hotel Reservation - A Java project for hotel reservation management
-This is a Project of Udacity's [Java](https://www.java.com/) Java Programming course.
+This is a Project of [Udacity]([https://www.java.com/](https://www.udacity.com/)) Java Programming course.
 The project's objective is to build a "Hotel Reservation Application", covering the fundamentals of the Java programming language.
 ## Project Requirements:

 ### User Scenarios